ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 **Beacon Contract**

 The Beacon Contract holds the implementation address for the BeaconProxies.
-It will be a predeploy (consistent with the current architecture of the OP stack).
+It will be a predeploy and implement the interface defined in [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967).

 **Implementations**

-Each type of ERC20 (vanilla, vote token, rebasing, xERC20, etc) will require their unique implementation and, therefore, factory.
-Optimism should deploy and support the most common implementations.
-Anyone can deploy their custom implementations and factories but without predeploys.

 In an implementation update, the upgraded chains must perform a hardfork to change the constant value in the Beacon Contract representing the implementation address.
+The address of the implementation will be determined similarly to [other upgrade transactions](https://github.com/ethereum-optimism/specs/blob/1f8ace7f21e44ff028951965ab552c81b892f199/specs/fjord/derivation.md#gaspriceoracle-deployment) .

 ### Factory Upgradability